Campaign Cartographer: Reception

-Two issues later, in the February 1996 edition of Arcane (Issue 3), Butcher gave City Designer an average rating of 7 out of 10, saying "If you're lucky enough to [have access to your computer during your game] then City Designers very handy indeed.
+Two issues later, in the February 1996 edition of Arcane (Issue 3), Butcher gave the add-on City Designer an average rating of 7 out of 10, saying "If you're lucky enough to [have access to your computer during your game] then City Designers very handy indeed.
 On the other hand, if all you want to do is create maps to print out, Dungeon Designer is far more useful overall."